+Email is the electronic equivalent of a postcard.
 I cannot ensure the confidentiality of any form of communication through electronic media, including text messages.
 Protecting personal health information is vital, please do not send confidential information through email unless it is encrypted.
 This will help to ensure that you take appropriate care both in the content of the email and any attachments.
 Threats to confidentiality include, but are not limited to: 1) the transmission may be intercepted; 2) the transmission may be sent to the wrong recipient; and 3) the e-mail or text message may be accessed by an unauthorized person.
 If you prefer to communicate via email or text messaging for issues regarding scheduling or cancellations, I will do so.
 While I may try to return messages in a timely manner, I cannot guarantee immediate response and request that you do not use these methods of communication to discuss therapeutic content and/or request assistance for emergencies.

 Will my insurance benefits cover psychotherapy?

 Please note you may be able to submit your receipts to insurance providers for reimbursements.
 Some clients have access to extended health benefits though employee and private health insurance plans, which provide full or partial coverage for counselling or psychotherapy services provided by a Registered Psychotherapist who are members of the College of Registered Psychotherapists of Ontario (CRPO).